dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 }
 ```

-In this example, when the `ImageButton` is tapped, the `OnImageButtonClicked` method executes.
-The `sender` argument is the `ImageButton` responsible for this event.
-You can use this to access the `ImageButton` object, or to distinguish between multiple `ImageButton` objects sharing the same `Clicked` event.
+In this example, when the <xref:Microsoft.Maui.Controls.ImageButton> is tapped, the `OnImageButtonClicked` method executes.
+The `sender` argument is the <xref:Microsoft.Maui.Controls.ImageButton> responsible for this event.
+You can use this to access the <xref:Microsoft.Maui.Controls.ImageButton> object, or to distinguish between multiple <xref:Microsoft.Maui.Controls.ImageButton> objects sharing the same `Clicked` event.
 The `Clicked` handler increments a counter and displays the counter value in a `Label`:

 :::image type="content" source="media/imagebutton/imagebutton.png" alt-text="Screenshot of an ImageButton.":::

-The equivalent C# code to create an `ImageButton` is:
+The equivalent C# code to create an <xref:Microsoft.Maui.Controls.ImageButton> is:

 ```csharp
 Label label;